National Thanksgiving Proclamation

 The National Thanksgiving Proclamation was the first presidential proclamation of Thanksgiving in the United States.
-At the request of Congress, President George Washington declared Thursday, November 26, 1789 as a day of public thanksgiving and prayer.
-A National Proclamation of Thanksgiving had been issued by the Second Continental Congress in November of 1777.
+At the request of Congress, President George Washington declared Thursday, November 26, 1789, as a day of public thanksgiving and prayer.
+A National Proclamation of Thanksgiving had been issued by the Second Continental Congress in November 1777.

 Background

 Setting aside time to give thanks for one's blessings, along with holding feasts to celebrate a harvest, are both practices that long predate the European settlement of North America.
 The first documented thanksgiving services in territory currently belonging to the United States were conducted by Spaniards and the French in the 16th century.
 Thanksgiving services were routine in what became the Commonwealth of Virginia as early as 1607, with the first permanent settlement of Jamestown, Virginia holding a thanksgiving in 1610.
 In 1619, the Berkeley Hundred colony held a service on December 4, 1619, to celebrate "the day of our ship's arrival" and proclaimed the date would be "yearly and perpetually kept holy as a day of thanksgiving to the Almighty God."
 The colony was wiped out shortly after, in March 1622, with some inhabitants being massacred, and the rest fleeing.

 The generally referenced 'First Thanksgiving' occurred on Plymouth Colony, shortly after the colonists first successful harvest in autumn of 1621.
 They celebrated for three straight days with their Native American neighbors with whom they had signed a mutual protection treaty the Spring before.
 The National Museum of the American Indian reported that the Mayflower "Pilgrims did not introduce the concept of thanksgiving" when they arrived.
 The New England tribes already had autumn harvest feasts of thanksgiving.
 To the original people of this continent, each day is a day of thanksgiving to the Creator."
 The Wampanoag tribe that met them when the Mayflower landed celebrated Cranberry Day every year as their thanksgiving.

 In 1723, British Massachusetts Bay Governor William Dummer proclaimed a day of thanksgiving on November 6.
 The first proclamation on the way to becoming the United States was issued by John Hancock as President of the Continental Congress as a day of fasting on March 16, 1776.
 The first national Thanksgiving was celebrated on December 18, 1777, and the Continental Congress issued National Thanksgiving Day proclamations each year between 1778 and 1784.

+During the American Revolutionary War, Thanksgiving services were conducted by Reverend Israel Evans for the troops at Valley Forge, under the command of General George Washington, and for the troops under John Sullivan during the Sullivan Expedition in the German Church of Easton, Pennsylvania.